oils-for-unix/oils/doc/error-handling.md

 own.
 They're all hidden behind [option groups](options.html) like `strict:all` and `ysh:upgrade`.

-The following sections explain Oil's new options.
+The following sections explain new YSH options.

 ### `command_sub_errexit` Adds More Errors